benwilcock/spring-rsocket-demo/docs/request-response.md

 #### 1.3 The Java Code

 Of particular note in the Java code is the `CommandRSocketController.java` class.
-Open it and take a look.
+Open it up and take a look.
 The class is decorated as a Spring Boot `@Controller` which essentially means that it declares service endpoints.
 The class contains a method called `runCommand()` which is decorated with the `@MessageMapping("command")` annotation.
 This annotation declares that messages containing the RSocket **route** `command` should be routed to this method.
 You will use this route as metadata when you later send a message from a client to this server.

 ```java
 @Controller